jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainerAdaptors/task.md

-Sequential container adaptors in C++ provide a different interface for sequential containers.
+Sequential container adaptors in C++ provide a distinct interface for sequential containers.
 The `std::stack`, `std::queue`, and `std::priority_queue` are container adaptors that provide specific behaviors.

-[`std::queue`](https://en.cppreference.com/w/cpp/container/queue) is a container adaptor that provides a queue data structure with [First-In-First-Out (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) semantics.
-The elements are pushed at the end and are popped from the front.
+[`std::queue`](https://en.cppreference.com/w/cpp/container/queue) is a container adaptor that offers a queue data structure with [First-In-First-Out (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) semantics.
+The elements are pushed to the end and are popped from the front.

-[`std::stack`](https://en.cppreference.com/w/cpp/container/stack) is a container adaptor that provides a stack data structure with [Last-In-First-Out (LIFO)](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) semantics.
+[`std::stack`](https://en.cppreference.com/w/cpp/container/stack) is a container adaptor that offers a stack data structure with [Last-In-First-Out (LIFO)](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) semantics.
 The elements are pushed and popped only from the end of the sequence.

 Here is a code example illustrating the usage of `std::stack` and `std::queue`: